fsepy/SFEPRAPY/README.md

 app.run()
 ```

-Copy your inputs file folder and paste into the terminal window, where the directory `D:\\test` should be a folder containing all input files ending with `.txt` which all input files will be run.
-Input file template can be found at the end of this section.
+Copy your inputs file folder directory and paste into the terminal window, where the directory `D:\\test` should be a folder containing all input files ending with `.txt` which all input files will be run.
+Input file template can be found at `problem_definition` folder.

 ```shell
 Work directory: C:\test
 ```

-After the correct input files folder being provided, time equivalence analysis will proceed as below.
+After correct folder directory being provided, time equivalence analysis will proceed as below.

 ```shell
 Input file:              test1